oreillymedia/contributor-agreement-tracker/docs/verification_email.md

 If your mail client does not support live links, then please copy the link and paste it into a browser to complete the process of becoming a contributor.
 You can find a copy of the contributor agreement at http://contributor-agreements.oreilly.com/contributor_agreement.

-If you're received this email in error, please ignore it.
+If you have questions, concerns, or feel that you have received this in error, please email atlas@oreilly.com.

+Thank you,

+O'Reilly Media